polterguy/magic.data.common/README.md

    data.scalar:select count(*) from film_actor
 ```

-**Notice** - A transaction will follow your connection, implying to count items
+A transaction typically follows your connection, implying to count items
 after the transaction has been rolled back, we'll need a _new_ connection, as the
 above example illustrates.